22-SP/Love-Running---SP/.github/ISSUE_TEMPLATE/love-running-customer-feedback.md

 * Customers must be able to submit their answers anonymously
 * There must be a time limit on the poll
 * results to be collated on a spreadsheet

+Tasks:
+* Create a bitton form or the questions and option choices
+* Creat the field to allow a cusomterr to complete the form annonymously
+* Create the code that will only show the pollon the site for a limited time
+* Create the databse for where the information will be stored